phil737/go_doppler/README.md

 # go_doppler
-Very simple api/rest call to retrieve secrets.
+Very simple api/rest functions to retrieve and manage secrets.

 DOPPLER_TOKEN has to be initialised.